French shares underperform after BNP Paribas hit by possible fine

 EDINBURGH, May 30 (Reuters) - French shares underperformed on Friday after a report saying the U.S. Justice Department was pushing blue chip bank BNP Paribas to pay more than $10 billion to resolve a criminal inquiry.

-The French bank’s shares were down 3.9 percent after earlier falling around six percent after the Wall Street Journal reported the figure late on Thursday, citing people familiar with the matter.
+The French bank’s shares fell 4.7 percent after the Wall Street Journal reported the figure late on Thursday, citing people familiar with the matter.
 The case relates to allegations that the bank evaded U.S. sanctions against Iran and other countries for years.
 BNP and the Justice Department declined to comment.

 The bank had set aside around 2.7 billion euros ($3.7 billion) for litigation-related costs.